 Look for God’s Providences through open and closed doors.

 “I came … to preach Christ’s gospel, and a door was opened unto me of the Lord” (2 Corinthians 2:12).

 Study and weigh the possibilities.

 “In the mouth of two or three witnesses shall every word be established” (2 Corinthians 13:1).

 Determine your heart’s desire.

 “May He grant you according to your heart’s desire, and fulfill all your purpose” (Psalm 20:4).

 “Trust in the LORD with all thine heart; and lean not unto thine own understanding.
 In all thy ways acknowledge him, and he shall direct thy paths” (Proverbs 3:5, 6).

 “Whether therefore ye eat, or drink, or whatsoever ye do, do all to the glory of God” (1 Corinthians 10:31).

-As you follow consider these keys, trust that God will surely make His will known to you (Proverbs 3:5-6) for He who has promised is faithful to fulfill His Word (Matthew 24:35).
+As you follow these keys, trust that God will surely reveal His will to you (Proverbs 3:5-6) for He who has promised is faithful to fulfill His Word (Matthew 24:35).